darkfrontcode/eye-mobile-challenge/README.md

 ### Description

-> A simple responsive Petshop
+> A simple and responsive pet store management interface

 I have deployed a clone of this repo at surge.sh in the link below:
 <br>